jdongg/starter-hugo-academic/content/publication/undergrad-paper/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Computational Geosciences, 20*(6)"
-publication_short = ""
+publication = "*SIAM Undergraduate Research Online, 7*" publication_short = ""

 # Abstract.
-abstract = "In this paper, we present a semi-implicit method for the incompressible three-phase flow equations in two dimensions.
-In particular, a high-order discontinuous Galerkin spatial discretization is coupled with a backward Euler discretization in time.
-We consider a pressure-saturation formulation, decouple the pressure and saturation equations, and solve them sequentially while still keeping each equation implicit in its respective unknown.
-We present several numerical examples on both homogeneous and heterogeneous media, with varying permeability and porosity.
-Our results demonstrate the robustness of the scheme.
-In particular, no slope limiters are required and a relatively large time step may be taken."
+abstract = "The modeling of three-phase fluid flow has many important applications in reservoir simulation.
+In this paper, we introduce a high order method for sequentially solving the phase pressure-saturation formulation of three-phase flow.
+The sequential approach, while less stable than a fully coupled approach, is more computationally efficient.
+We present a discontinuous Galerkin method in space, suitable for the sequential approach due to its high-order accuracy.
+We consider coarser meshes with high degree polynomials to minimize the dimension of the system while maximizing accuracy.
+Numerical results are given for homogeneous media."

 # Summary.
 An optional shortened abstract.
-summary = "In this paper, we present a semi-implicit method for the incompressible three-phase flow equations in two dimensions.
-In particular, a high-order discontinuous Galerkin spatial discretization is coupled with a backward Euler discretization in time. "
+summary = "The modeling of three-phase fluid flow has many important applications in reservoir simulation.
+In this paper, we introduce a high order method for sequentially solving the phase pressure-saturation formulation of three-phase flow."

 # Digital Object Identifier (DOI)
-doi = "10.1007/s10596-016-9583-2"
+doi = "10.1137/13S012637"

 # Is this a featured publication? (true/false)
 featured = false